 Today, the main treatment for Pompe disease is enzyme replacement therapy (ERT).
 By replacing the missing GAA enzyme, ERT can help to stop the buildup of glycogen and slow down progressive muscle weakness.
 ERT is given to patients through an intravenous (into the vein) infusion every other week.

-ERT has helped children with infantile-onset Pompe disease live longer.
-Most people with the late-onset form experience slowed progression while using ERT, although the benefits of treatment may go away over time.
+There is evidence that ERT has helped children with infantile-onset Pompe disease live longer.
+Most people with the late-onset form experience slowed progression while using ERT, although the benefits of treatment may decrease over time.

 One challenge with ERT is that it can’t always reach all the places in the body that need help.
-Another issue is that some people develop an immune system reaction that fights the treatment and makes it less effective.
+Another issue is that some people may develop an immune system reaction that fights the treatment, making it less effective.

 Even with ERT, some people may continue to have symptoms and may experience disease progression over time.